Canon 60D vs Leica V-LUX 2

 Studio photographers will appreciate that the Canon 60D (unlike the V-LUX 2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the V-LUX 2 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the V-LUX 2 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the V-LUX 2 was followed by the Leica V-LUX 3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the 60D and V-LUX 2 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Leica V-LUX 2 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Leica V-LUX 2 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.